mandakan/life-compass/user_stories/user_story_9_1_export_json.md

 ## ❓ Refinement Questions

 - Should we allow users to select or filter specific data to export, e.g., excluding history or certain settings?
+No, not at this point.
 - How do we ensure the exported file is structured in a way that supports future imports and potential changes in the data schema?
+Good question.
+Maybe keep some kind of versioning of the export format.
 - Should exported files include additional metadata such as timestamps, versioning information, or user identifiers?
+Yes.
 - What precautions should be considered regarding sensitive data?
 Should there be an option to exclude or mask such information?
+No.
 - How should error conditions be handled?
 For example, if local storage is unavailable or data is corrupted.
+Show an error to the user.
 - Should the JSON export support compression (e.g., .zip) for large data sets?
+Yes but only for very large datasets.
 - What is the required JSON schema and how can it be validated programmatically both on export and import?
+We need to derive this from the internal data format.
 - Are there any performance considerations for the export process when dealing with large data sets?
+No.
 - Should we provide a sample JSON schema in the documentation for developers and advanced users?
+Not as top prio at this point.